 Six Senses Ninh Van Bay

-We comply or exceed all Six Senses sustainability standards plus international and local regulations in areas such as safety, health and the environment.
+We comply or exceed all Six Senses sustainability standards and local regulations in areas such as safety, health and the environment.

 We liaise with our suppliers to make their packaging more sustainable, requesting they eliminate unnecessary materials such as plastic bags or wrapping.
 Where possible we purchase in bulk and use a system of returnable boxes and containers.
 In food production, plastic bags and plastic film is replaced with washable bins or linen bags.
 We also encourage guests not to wrap their luggage with plastic film.

 Employing locally is one of our social commitments, together with internships, work experience programs and supporting street children.

 Education is key in supporting development, empowering future generations, and empowering less privileged children with employment opportunities or an enhanced livelihood.
 At Six Senses Uluwatu Bali, we regularly engage with local schools on sustainable topics.
 In 2021, we improved access to education and skill training for 70 students.
 The resort also offers six-months' internships to high-performing school students and work experience opportunities for university students majoring in tourism.